Police, parole departments and attorneys rely on lie detectors

 “It is likely the brain’s blunted response to repeated acts of dishonesty reflects a reduced emotional response to these acts,” lead study author and neuroscience researcher Neil Garrett said in a statement.

-Another problem, critics say, is that there could be many other reasons for a person to breathe more rapidly or experience a rise in blood pressure, heart rate and sweat.
+The American Psychological Association believes lie detectors are inaccurate.
+They say the underlying problem is theoretical: There could be many other reasons for a person to breathe more rapidly or experience a rise in blood pressure, heart rate and sweat.
+For example, says the Association, “an honest person may be nervous when answering truthfully and a dishonest person may be non-anxious.”

 “The polygraph is not a lie detector, and it is not a truth verifier, it is simply a crude reaction recorder, and the reactions it records can be indicative of just about anything except deception,” Williams wrote in his book.
 “I can even teach you how to duplicate this reaction by a simple breathing and muscle exercise.
 In fact, when you finish reading this manual, you will be able to control every tracing on the polygraph chart at will.”